How to clean your kitchen counters and bins effectively

 Use an antibacterial hand wash to kill germs and bacteria.
 Wash your hands properly on a regular basis with warm water.
 When out and about, disinfect your hands with a hand sanitizer.
 2T

-Knowing which monkeypox signs and symptoms to look out for is important to make sure you know when you’re infected, so you can take appropriate precautions.
+Knowing which monkeypox signs and symptoms to look out for is important so you can recognize when you’re infected and take appropriate precautions.
 The first signs include a fever, aches and pains, tiredness, and swollen glands.
 2U

-Monkeypox spreading can occur on surfaces, which have been touched by an infected person.
-2V Keeping the surfaces in your home clean and germ-free is key to preventing viruses from spreading.
+Monkeypox can spread through surfaces touched by an infected person.
+2V Keeping the surfaces in your home clean and germ-free is key to preventing the spread of viruses.
 Kitchens and bathrooms in particular are hotbeds for harmful germs and bacteria, so a multi-surface disinfectant spray is a great option for fast, easy cleaning.

-As well as on hard surfaces, monkeypox spreading can also occur when infected fabrics are touched.
-2W Our citrus surface disinfectant spray can be used to kill bacteria on mattresses, pillows, and shower curtains, at the same time as controlling mold and mildew.
-To use, shake the can well, cover the affected area with mist, and allow to air dry.
+As well as on hard surfaces, monkeypox can also spread when infected fabrics are touched.
+2W Our citrus surface disinfectant spray can be used to kill bacteria on mattresses, pillows, and shower curtains while controlling mold and mildew.
+To use, shake the can well, mist the affected area, and allow it to air dry.
 No need to wipe.

-At Dettol, our unique formula and range of household disinfectants are proven to kill 99.9% of bacteria and viruses on surfaces you come into contact with every day, at the same time as deodorizing to kill odor-causing germs.
+At Dettol, our unique formula and range of household disinfectants are proven to kill 99.9% of bacteria and viruses on surfaces you come into contact with every day, while deodorizing to eliminate odor-causing germs.

 Discuss their sexual health and any symptoms they may have.
 To protect yourself from monkeypox spreading, you may also consider taking a break from sex and intimate contact altogether if you have symptoms and haven’t yet seen a doctor.
 2X